General EAS Information:

 An AMBER ALERT will only be issued if a child is seventeen (17) years of age or under and the law enforcement agency believes his/her life is in imminent danger.
 AN AMBER ALERT is NOT for missing children or a child involved in a custody dispute.

-All law enforcement officials or agencies must submit an AMBER ACTIVATION REQUEST directly to the duty “Watch Commander” of the Vermont State Police.
-The duty “Watch Commander” must approve all AMBER ACTIVATION before an EAS ACTIVATION is sent out to radio and television stations.
-An “AMBER CANCELLATION” will be issued, using the same Vermont State Police procedures, if the child is released from danger within the first few hours of the AMBER ACTIVATION.
+When the event is over, an “AMBER CANCELLATION” will be issued, using the same Vermont State Police procedures, if the child is released from danger within the first few hours of the AMBER ACTIVATION.

-IF YOU RECEIVE AN AMBER EAS ALERT: EVERY STATION SHOULD RE-TRANSMIT EVERY AMBER ACTIVATION or THE CANCELLATION BROADCAST IMMEDIATELY.
-(The instructions for re-transmitting an “AMBER ALERT” would probably be the same procedure your station follows for re-transmitting a “Weather Warning” or the REQUIRED MONTHLY TEST).
+IF YOU RECEIVE AN AMBER ALERT: EVERY STATION SHOULD RE-TRANSMIT EVERY AMBER ACTIVATION and THE AMBER CANCELLATION IMMEDIATELY.
+(The instructions for re-transmitting an “AMBER ALERT” would probably be the same procedure your station follows for re-transmitting an EAS Required Monthly Test (RMT).

 AMBER ALERT broadcasts will be issued several times during the first two hours.
 Every AMBER EAS broadcast should be re-transmitted on your station(s) as each could include additional or up-dated information.
 A new AMBER ACTIVATION may be re-issued, if warranted.
 (An example of a “Re-issued AMBER ACTIVATION” might include a sighting in a different region and/or a transfer of the child to a different vehicle.)
 An AMBER ACTIVATION will SELF-CANCEL after a six hour period has elapsed.